alankila/Junk/wav2png/README.md

 by using a single predictor.
 I settled with PAETH.

-The Paeth algorithm is based on the previous samples in this kind of pattern, where X is the current sample being coded:
+The Paeth algorithm is based on the previous samples in this kind of pattern, where x is the current sample being coded:

     a b
-    c X
+    c x

 In image coding context, a and b are from the prior image row.
 In audio coding, a and b are taken from the sample stream behind the autocorrelation length which serves as "width" of the image.
 The X is predicted to be one of a, b or c based on whichever sample is the closest to the Paeth equation b - a + c.
-The equation can be understood as b - a measuring the change from a to b, and adding this to c gives a prediction for what c might be.
+The equation can be understood as b - a measuring the change from a to b, and adding this to c gives a prediction for what x might be.
 The fact the prediction is then replaced by one of the values a, b or c is because images often reuse the surrounding colors.
 In audio, such a notion makes no sense, and should be removed.